 In 1995, Miller announced its departure from the robotics business.
 In order to maintain the high volume of robots installed, as well as to continue selling to new users, OTC DAIHEN Inc. launched its Dynamic Robotic Division and moved the U.S. headquarters to Ohio.

 The first series of robots sold in the United States with the OTC DAIHEN name utilized the Dynamic Robotics (DR) Controller.
 This was followed by release of the EX series in 2001, the AX series in 2003, the AII series in 2008 and the current model FD series in 2012.

 OTC DAIHEN Continued Growth & Expansion

 In an effort to unify the direction of the company and improve communication, the Welding Power Supplies Division and the Dynamic Robotic Division of OTC DAIHEN Inc. combined in 2001.
 The company established its headquarters in the Dayton, Ohio area.

-OTC DAIHEN has expanded by adding branch offices in Atlanta, GA and Novi, MI, with a presence in Monterrey, Mexico.
+OTC DAIHEN has expanded by adding branch offices in Charlotte, NC, Atlanta, GA, Novi, MI, and Monterrey, Mexico.

 OTC DAIHEN continues to grow and live up to the company mission: Meeting the Challenge.

 Early Welding & Robotic Equipment Gallery